Buffett's Berkshire pares drug holdings, sheds Axalta, Biogen - NewsBreak

 Buffett's Berkshire pares drug holdings, sheds Axalta, Biogen

-(Reuters) - Warren Buffett’s Berkshire Hathaway Inc said on Monday it trimmed or eliminated its stakes in several pharmaceutical companies, and reported a small new stake in a Merck & Co spinoff, Organon & Co.
+Aug 16 (Reuters) - Warren Buffett's Berkshire Hathaway Inc (BRKa.N) said on Monday it trimmed or eliminated its stakes in several pharmaceutical companies, and reported a small new stake in a Merck & Co (MRK.N) spinoff, Organon & Co (OGN.N).

-In the second quarter, Berkshire said it exited a $180 million stake in Biogen Inc and reduced investments in Abbvie Inc, Bristol-Myers Squibb Co and Merck.
+In the second quarter, Berkshire said it exited a $180 million stake in Biogen Inc (BIIB.O) and reduced investments in Abbvie Inc (ABBV.N), Bristol-Myers Squibb Co (BMY.N) and Merck.

-It also shed a $411 million stake in paint maker Axalta Coating Systems Ltd, a Berkshire holding since 2015.
+It also shed a $411 million stake in paint maker Axalta Coating Systems Ltd (AXTA.N), a Berkshire holding since 2015.

 The changes were disclosed in a regulatory filing detailing Berkshire's U.S.-listed holdings as of June 30.